SriLikesToSing/Minecraft-in-a-QR-Code/README.md

 $ once you have done that u will have a binary file ready to be compiled
 $ to run this file do chmod +x keyfile.kdb
 $ finally type in ./keyfile.kdb
-$ u have officially ran minecraft from a piece of paper :D
+$ u have officially ran minecraft from a piece of paper baby.
 ```